Baby furniture

 Baby furniture refers to furniture created for babies.
 It is often used to help the parents of the baby keep it safe and comfortable in the home.
 Before baby furniture, parents would sleep with their children in their own beds, which could be dangerous for the child.
 Eventually, infant beds started to be built with the child's safety in mind; the intention was to keep the baby from rolling off the bed, so mangers and bassinets were created.
 Over time, more furniture was created with the infant's safety in mind, and there are several types and functionalities of these.
 Typical pieces include an infant bed (such as a crib, bassinet, or cradle), changing table, high chair, playpen, baby walker, and toy chest.
 Products, features, and costs vary between countries and have changed over time.
-Safety is of paramount importance.
+Safety is of paramount importance.A crib, a changing table, and a nursing rocker are the three core pieces of furniture for creating a safe and comfortable nursery.